 Investigates the nature of knowledge from a feminist standpoint.
 Emphasizes the relevance of the knower's gender and social situatedness in knowledge practices against a traditional account of knowledge as a detached activity of an independent, neutral subject.
-Repeatability: May be taken unlimited times as topics vary

 PHILOS 130.
 Topics in Moral Philosophy.
 4 Units.